Stuycs-K/finalprojectapcs-3-auyeung-karen/DEVLOG-Karen.md

 * Spent 20 minutes in class fixing matching mechanic
 * Spent 30 minutes at home fixing matching mechanic + starting clearing matches mechanic
 * Fixed bug where if there was any match on the board, you could make a swap

+### 2024-05-29 - Working on refilling mechanic
+* Spent 35 minutes in class working on refilling mechanic
+* Spent 40 minutes at home working on refilling mechanic
+* Finished basic clearing candies and being able to refill the board, need to test